SourcePot/BankHolidays/README.md

 ## Code samples

-The following code dample creates an instance of the holiday object for the year *2025* and country *Germany*.
-Method  getHolidays('Bavaria')
+The following code sample creates an instance of the holiday object for the year *2025* and country *Germany*.
+Method `SourcePot\BankHolidays\holidays→getHolidays('Bavaria')` is a holiday iterator, returning an holiday event with every iteration.

 ```
 namespace SourcePot\BankHolidays;